Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: RIS-aided Multiple-Antenna NOMA Networks: Joint Active and Passive Beamformer Design

-In this section, we consider RIS aided multiple-antenna NOMA networks, where multiple antennas are equipped at transmitters and receivers to further enhance the spectral efficiency by exploiting the spatial DoFs.
-Depending on whether one beamformer is used to serve one user or multiple users, we broadly classify the current multiple-antenna NOMA transmission into two categories, namely beamformer based strategies and cluster based strategies~\cite{Liu2018Multiple}.
-For each strategy, we propose novel joint beamformer designs for the considered RIS aided multiple-antenna NOMA networks.
+In this section, we consider an RIS-aided multiple-antenna NOMA network, in which the transmitters and the receivers are equipped with multiple antennas to further enhance the spectral efficiency.
+Depending on whether one beamformer is used to serve one user or multiple users, we broadly classify current multiple-antenna NOMA transmission schemes into two categories, namely beamformer-based strategies and cluster-based strategies~\cite{Liu2018Multiple}.
+For each strategy, we discuss joint active and passive beamformer designs for RIS-aided multiple-antenna NOMA networks.